chasmack/hummaps/LOGS.md

 216.102.9.150 03-Aug-2017 13:17:52 pm 2012-2015
 216.102.9.150 03-Aug-2017 13:18:05 pm: 2012-2015
 ```

 This is complicated both in what the user is trying to do and what is actually happening.

-It's assumed the user wants a list of all parcel maps for the years 2012 to 2015.
+It's assumed the user wants all parcel maps for the years 2012 to 2015.

 The first search turns up one map - PM2012.
 Though it's not
 what was intended this appears to work but for all the wrong reasons.